/local-samosal/media/media_files/2025/10/10/rang-gandh-creation-2025-10-10-15-01-38.png)

 This Diwali, through this series, we are committed to showcasing the best local artists, craftsmen, and small businesses that preserve Indian heritage through their products.
 By putting these gems on the map, we aim to connect them with people beyond their city, giving these local businesses the visibility, boost, and clientele they deserve.

-Indian Heritage Fabrics: History & Significance
+History & Significance of Khun

 Khun sarees originated in the 8th century during the Chalukya Dynasty in Karnataka, initially used as offerings in Guledgudda village, and have become cherished garments among women in Maharashtra and North Karnataka.
 The intricate craftsmanship involves a meticulous weaving process that can take up to 15 days for 200 metres of fabric, using dyed cotton and silk yarns and characterised by jewel tones and detailed motifs.
 Similar to Banarasi fabric, Khun is a lightweight brocade known for its striking designs and vibrant pallu patterns, and it received a Geographical Indication (GI) tag in 2016, highlighting its cultural significance.